Microchipping and registration

 **An assistance animal includes guide dogs, a dog trained to assist a person in activities where hearing is required, and any other animal trained by a recognised training organisation to assist a person to alleviate the effect of a disability.

-Change of Address or Owner
+Change of address or owner

 If your pet is microchipped, make sure your address and contact telephone numbers are up to date with the register by updating your pet's information online.

-If you have sold or settled your pet in a new home, you can complete and print a change of owner form send to:
+You can complete and print a change of owner form send to:

 - City of Parramatta Council, PO Box 32, Parramatta NSW 2124